 2 December 2012 – 23 February 2013

-White Cube São Paulo is pleased to announce its inaugural exhibition, ‘You Don’t Believe in Love But I Believe in You’ by celebrated British artist Tracey Emin.
 A versatile modern-day expressionist, Emin’s intensely personal work blurs the boundaries between art and life.
-For this exhibition – her first in Brazil – she will present new works in a wide range of media including neons, sculptures, paintings, gouaches, monoprint drawings and embroideries.
+In this exhibition – her first in Brazil – she presented new works in a wide range of media including neons, sculptures, paintings, gouaches, monoprint drawings and embroideries.

 Emin is a fluent narrator who often writes passionate and candid testaments of her thoughts, beliefs and aspirations that deeply resonate with her audience.
 The title of her exhibition is borrowed from a phrase that Emin painted on the back of one of her drawing pads in striking blue and green capital letters – a bold declaration of the pain of love and longing, a theme that underpinned the entire show.
 This is echoed in Emin's earlier work, Those who suffer Love (2010), an animation that uses a stop-motion technique collated from over three hundred of the artist's monoprint drawings to depict a woman masturbating that has been described by the artist as ‘a symbol of lust and loneliness’.